brackendev/OpenAI-Pharo/README.md

 **A powerful [OpenAI](https://platform.openai.com/) playground for pro-users and developers.**

 * Interact with unlimited chatbots using different models, programatically and via GUIs.
+Evaluate responses to Pharo objects.
 Export chats as JSON.
 * Generate images with different sizes, programatically and via GUIs.
+Use images as Pharo objects.
 Export images as PNGs.
 * **_Bonus!_** Automatically update Pharo class comments with a generated [Class Responsibility Collaborator](https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card) (based on class definitions and source code).

 ![](images/screenshot.png)